AmankeldinovaMadina/Quant-Dash/backend/README.md

 - Python 3.8+ installed on your system
 - pip (Python package installer)

-### Virtual Environment Setup

-This project uses a Python virtual environment to manage dependencies and isolate the project environment.
-The virtual environment is already included in the repository as `venv/`.

 #### Using the existing virtual environment (Recommended)
 ```bash